sameershahid1/RPGGame/README.md

 # RPGGame
-This game is not completed yep right know, but will be completed in the near futrue.
+This game is not completed right know, but will be completed in the near futrue.